michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/build.md

 ## Linux

 To run the application on Linux you need the [nix package manager](https://nixos.org/download.html) with experimental [`flakes` feature enabled](https://github.com/mschwaig/howto-install-nix-with-flake-support).
+Open an environment with `nix develop` in the repository root directory and start the application with `python main.py` from activated nix develop shell.

 ## Flatpak